List of The Dark Tower characters: Randall Flagg

-The Man in Black, and a character with numerous aliases, including: the Ageless Stranger, the Walking Dude, Walter O'Dim, Marten Broadcloak, Richard Faninn, Rudin Filaro, Legion, Covenant Man, and his given name, Walter Padick, son of Sam; he appears in many books of Stephen King, most notably in The Eyes of the Dragon and in The Stand, always as a nearly demonic sorcerer.
+The Man in Black, and a character with numerous aliases, including: the Walking Dude, Walter O'Dim, Marten Broadcloak, Richard Faninn, Rudin Filaro, Legion, Covenant Man, and his given name, Walter Padick, son of Sam; he appears in many books of Stephen King, most notably in The Eyes of the Dragon and in The Stand, always as a nearly demonic sorcerer.
 He is the Crimson King's chief agent.

 The Crimson King

 The ultimate in evil, this mysterious figure wishes to conquer the Dark Tower and raze it to the ground.
 Since this will destroy the entire multiverse, the Crimson King is naturally cast as the villain in The Dark Tower books.
 He is also known as Ram Aballah, and once ruled from his castle in End-World, but now is imprisoned on a balcony on the Dark Tower, to which he ran while in a fit of madness.
 He believes that when the Tower falls, he will rule the Todash darkness that was once the multiverse.
 He is the one whom Walter/Flagg serves, whom the low men and taheen serve, and he has opposed Roland of Gilead from the beginning.
 The Crimson King is known by a number of names, including Los' the Red, Ram Aballah, The Aballah, The Kingfish, The Red King, The Lord of Spiders, and The Lord of Discordia.
 He also appears in Insomnia as a higher being trying to murder Patrick Danville as a child.

 The Crimson King is also named in the Stephen King/Peter Straub novel Black House, the sequel to The Talisman.